Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

         image_field=Picture
         ```

-        You may want to increase the picture quality, as it's extremely low by default.
+        You may want to increase the picture and audio quality, as it's extremely low by default.
         I personally use the following:

         ```ini
+        # Sane values are 16k-32k for opus, 64k-128k for mp3.
+        audio_bitrate=32k

         # Quality of produced image files.
 0 = lowest, 100=highest.
         #snapshot_quality=15
         snapshot_quality=50